How does Windows Server Backup work?

-Although Windows Server Backup can create multiple schedule backups, it does not allow you to specific number of copies to keep and may not work as normal, throwing out error, like “Windows Server Backup keep only one copy”.
+Although Windows Server Backup can create multiple schedule backups, it does not allow you to specify number of copies to keep and may not work as normal, throwing out errors, like “Windows Server Backup keep only one copy”.
 So, why not try an easier to keep multiple copies?

-AOMEI Backupper Server can be one of the best options to achive this goal easily and quickly.
-It provides you 10 schedule options and 5 backup scheme, so you backup your server computer by one or more feature in this software.
+AOMEI Backupper Server can be one of the best options to achieve this goal easily and quickly.
+It provides you multiple schedule backup options and backup methods, so you backup your server computer by one or more features in this software.
 And you can specify the number of backup copies you want to keep in advance in the backup scheme.

 For business users within one company, you could consider using AOMEI Backupper Technician Plus.
 It can be used on unlimited servers and computers, so you can use it to create schedule automatic backups for all of them, deploy system image to multiple computers simultaneously, create portable version of this software on a removable device, etc.